albertZhangTJ/sqlancer-lancerfuzz/src/dsqlancer/docs/Documentation.md

 It takes in a grammar file in ANTLR syntax, a configuration file and outputs a fuzzer than can be used by SQLancer to test DBMSs.

 This project is still work in progress at relatively early stage.
 Features described might still be un-implemented or buggy.

+This work is inspired by [Grammarinator](https://github.com/renatahodovan/grammarinator) for AST generation and [StringTemplate](https://github.com/antlr/stringtemplate4) for fuzzer rendering.

 ## Quick Start